zhengshuai1001/JiKouCompany/README.md

 There are seven days in the week and someday isn't one of them.

 The right and wrong answers should come from your heart.

+Muddy water is best cleared by leaving it alone.